daamnathaniel/words/README.md

 ## Usage

 You are first asked to choose between 'words' or 'sug'.
   Words returns a list of words (and multiword expressions) from a given vocabulary that match a given set of constraints.
   Sug (for suggestion) provides word suggestions given a partially-entered query using a combination of the operations described in the “/words” resource above.

-If you choose 'words' you are then asked to choose one of the constraints for the words.
+  If you choose 'words' you are then asked to choose one of the constraints for the words:
 	means_like, sounds_like, spelled_like, nouns_modified_by, adjectives_that_modify, synonymous_with, trigger_by, antonymns_of, kind_of,
-    more_general_than, comprise, part_of, frequently_follow, frequently_preceed, rhymes_with, kinda_rhymes_with, sound_alike,
+    more_general_than, comprise, part_of, frequently_follow, frequently_preceed, rhymes_with, kinda_rhymes_with, sound_alike, consonants_match,
-    consonants_match, left_context, right_context, max, topics, v (vocabulary- defaults to English. es for Spanish. enwiki for English-language Wikipedia) refer to DataMuse site for further explaination[DataMuse](https://www.datamuse.com/api/) If you choose 'sug' and after you choose a constraint, then choose the word or partial word you want your search to be based upon.
+    left_context, right_context, max, topics,
+    v (vocabulary- defaults to English. es for Spanish. enwiki for English-language Wikipedia) refer to DataMuse site for further explaination[DataMuse](https://www.datamuse.com/api/)

+  If you choose 'sug' and after you choose a constraint, then choose the word or partial word you want your search to be based upon.
     When given a list, the option of 'more' is available to choose a specific word for more detail.

 ## Development